MickGyver/DaemonBite-Retro-Controllers-USB/README.md

 You will need the [Arduino IDE](https://www.arduino.cc/en/Main/Software) to build the projects.
 Download the whole repository via the "Clone or download" button, open the project you want to build in the IDE and select "Arduino Leonardo" in Tools / Board.
 Connect the Arduino to a USB port and build/upload from Scetch / Upload.

 ## License
 This project is licensed under the GNU General Public License v3.0.
+The name "daemonbite" is registered to my company in Finland and should not be used by others.

 ## Credits
 The Mega Drive gamepad interface is based on this repository : https://github.com/jonthysell/SegaController but almost entirely rewritten and a lot of optimisations have been made.